Wespe: Development

 During the Battle of France in 1940 it became apparent that the intermediate tank of the German forces, the Panzer II, was unsuitable as a main battle tank.
 Though mechanically sound, it was both under-gunned and under-armoured.
 The chassis, however, proved serviceable for providing mobility to the 10.5 cm field howitzer.
-Existing chassis were converted to self-propelled artillery vehicles, such as the Marder II conversion providing mobility to the PaK 40/7.5 cm anti-tank gun.
+Existing chassis were converted to self-propelled artillery and tank destroyer vehicles, such as the Marder II conversion providing mobility to the PaK 40/7.5 cm anti-tank gun.

 The design for the Wespe was produced by Alkett, based on the Panzer II Ausf.
 F chassis.
 Alkett had earlier worked with Alfred Becker to convert captured French armoured vehicles into self-propelled artillery carriers.
 Among other modifications the Panzer II's engine was moved forward and the chassis slightly lengthened to accommodate the rear-mounted 10.5 cm leFH 18 howitzer.
 The superstructure was lightly armored, with 10 mm armor plate (enough to stop small arms fire) left open at the top and rear.
 The vehicles were produced by FAMO's Ursus plant in Warsaw.

 The Wespe was in production from February 1943 until June 1944, when Soviet forces approached the frontier.
 By that time, 676 had been produced.
 An additional 159 gun-less Wespe were produced to serve as mobile artillery ammunition carriers.